Maternal and Child Mortality in Nigeria

 Statistics on Maternal and Child mortality:

-According to a national estimate, the Nigerian population is at 140 million; 1 in 5 Africans is a Nigerian. the same report, 23% are women of child bearing age.
+According to a national estimate, the Nigerian population is at 140 million; 1 in 5 Africans is a Nigerian.
+By the same report, 23% are women of child bearing age.
 In 2006, a national report estimated that 65 million Nigerians were females.
 30 million of that number is within reproductive age -15-49 years.
 6 million Nigerian women are expected to get pregnant every year.
 In 2007, WHO, UNICEF, UNDP estimated only 5 million of those pregnancies to result into childbirth.